Ravbug/FatFileFinder/README.md

 Download a copy of the repository, then
 - **macOS**: Open `mac.xcodeproj` in Xcode and press Build.
 - **Windows**: Open `windows.sln` in Visual Studio 2019 or later, select your target, and press Build.
-- **Linux**: cd to the root folder and run `make` in your command line.
+- **Linux**: cd to the root folder and run `make linux-pkg` in your command line.
 If you are missing packages, the build system will alert you.
-Visit [this guide](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Building-the-Projects#linux) if problems persist.
+Visit [this guide](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Building-the-Projects#linux)
+  - Note: Linux users must have a C++ compiler installed that can compile C++ 17 source.
+For g++, this is any version 8.0 or newer.
+You can get your g++ version with `g++ --version`. if problems persist.
 The executable will be located in `linux-build/`.

 The compile can take a while!
 On all systems, the compiler is configured to use all of your system's cores.